JDRJ-io/bibleresearcher/client/important_docs/Pricing.md

 4.1 Refund Window – We offer a 7-day refund period for first-time subscription charges.
 If you request a refund within that time, we’ll return your full payment.
 4.2 After 7 Days – Subscription fees are non-refundable once the 7-day period has passed.
 4.3 Cancel Anytime – If you cancel, your Bible profile isn’t deleted — it’s paused.
 Your notes, highlights, and bookmarks are safely stored for up to 12 months so you can pick up right where you left off if you decide to return.

+### Payment and subscription features are not active during the pre-launch phase (effective August 30, 2025) and will be enabled once payment processing is fully implemented and tested prior to public access.

 Contact for Billing Questions:
 📧 billing@anointed.io